CurveDocs/curve-docs/docs/crvUSD/factory.md

 ## **Implementations (Blueprint Contracts)**
-Implementations are blueprint contracts.
+The implementations are based on blueprint contracts.
 When adding a new market by calling `add_market()` a AMM and a Controller contract are created in the form of these implementations.
 New implementation contracts can be set by the `admin` of the factory (which is the DAO).

 ### `controller_implementation`
 !!! description "`ControllerFactory.controller_implementation() -> address: view`"